buddhasystem/pc2s/server/documentation/clients.md

 PC2S comes with a suite of CLI utilities (clients) supporting the entirety of its functionality.
-It is possible to make modifications to some objects after they are create, for example:
+It is possible to make modifications to some objects after they are created, for example:

 * Global Tags can be renamed
 * Tags can be renamed, while preserving references to other objects